Canon 40D vs Panasonic GH1

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 The price is, of course, an important factor in any camera decision.
 The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
-The 40D was launched at a somewhat lower price (by 13 percent) than the GH1, which makes it more attractive for photographers on a tight budget.
+The GH1 was launched at a markedly lower price (by 31 percent) than the 40D, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.

 Sensor comparison: Canon 40D vs Panasonic GH1